Who can foster?

 - It is the responsibility of the parent, carer, and anyone else involved in making the private fostering arrangement, to notify the local council of the private fostering arrangement.

-- Upon notification, it is up to the LAs to satisfy themselves that the welfare of the children who are privately fostered in their area is safeguarded and promoted.
-They also have to satisfy themselves that private foster carers are suitable and also ensure that private foster carers receive any information that they may need to help them care for the child.
+- Upon notification, it is up to the LAs to satisfy themselves that the welfare of the children who are fostered privately in their area is safeguarded and promoted.
+They also have to satisfy themselves that carers are suitable and also ensure that carers receive any information that they may need to help them care for the child.

 Safeguarding the child